In the deep watches of the night, prayers are heard. The veil is thin. Note that word “watches”: it reminds one of a watchtower.

-We are or should be both on our guard against unwelcome visitors and also on the joyful lookout for holy ones.
+We are, or should be, both on our guard against unwelcome nocturnal “visitors” as well as in joyful lookout for holy ones.

-“Arise, cry aloud in the night At the beginning of the night watches pour out your heart like water before the Presence of the Lord” (Lamentations 2:19).
+Adds Lamentations 2:19: “Arise, cry aloud in the night.
+At the beginning of the night watches, pour out your heart like water before the Presence of the Lord.”

-Have you not noticed how powerful, how vulnerable, you are in deep night?
+Have you not noticed how powerful, how vulnerable, you are in deep slumber?

-This makes it important to read Scripture before falling asleep and to seal it with prayer and more Scripture (even if only a phrase) when we arise.
+This makes it doubly important to read Scripture before falling asleep and to seal sleep with prayer and more Scripture (even if only a phrase) when we arise.

 How many of us suffer insomnia, especially as we grow older?

 Some is a simple lack of the hormone melatonin.
 Often it can be stress.
-But also, there is the “spirit of insomnia” (that should be cast out, in the Name of Jesus).
+But too, there is the “spirit of insomnia,” and that should be cast out in the Name of Jesus.

 Even secular news outlets have acknowledged, if not from a spiritual perspective, the phenomenon of night terrors—what no less than CNN, in a recent headline, more accurately called “the sleep paralysis demon.”

-Said one young man who experienced such paralysis, “I tried to call my mom (and) dad, but no words would emerge from my throat. … I had this ominous presence of a monster, and it lifted my legs up and down.
+Recalled one young man who experienced such paralysis and went on to become a major researcher of the phenomenon of his first experience, “I tried to call my mom (and) dad, but no words would emerge from my throat. … I had this ominous presence of a monster, and it lifted my legs up and down.
 “It strangled me, trying to kill me.
 And I was one hundred percent sure that I was going to die.
 It literally feels like all the evil of the universe is condensed into a bubble, and it’s in your bedroom.”

 You can’t move your arms or legs, says the clinic.
 You can’t shout or otherwise speak.
 There may be sensations of pressure (suffocation) or moving out of your own body.
 There are “hallucinations, like there’s a dangerous person in your room.”